rianquinn/hypervisor/docs/Microkernel Syscall Specification.md

 - TLS (used for thread-local storage)
 - The direct map

 The page pool provides a means to allocate a page.
-It should be noted that some microkernels may choose not to implement bf_mem_op_free_page which is optional.

 The huge pool provides a method for allocating physically contiguous memory.
 This pool is small and platform-dependent (as in less than a megabyte total).
 It should be noted that some microkernels may choose not to implement bf_mem_op_free_huge which is optional.

 The heap pool provides memory that can only be grown, meaning the memory must always remain virtually contiguous.
 An extension is free to use heap memory or the page pool.
 The only difference between these two pools is the page pool can only allocate a single page at a time and may or may not be fragmented (depends on the implementation).
 The heap pool can allocate memory of any size (must be a multiple of a page) and never fragments.
-Freeing memory is also different.
-An extension can free any page from the page pool if the microkernel implements bf_mem_op_free_page.
-The heap pool can only be grown, meaning there is no ability to free heap memory.

-Allocations must all occur during the bootstrap phase of the extension.
-Once an extension has executed bf_vps_op_run, allocations are no longer allowed on that physical processor.

 Thread-Local Storage (TLS) memory (typically allocated using `thread_local`) provides per-physical processor storage.
 The amount of TLS available to an extension is 1 page per physical processor.

 The direct map provides an extension with a means to access any physical address by accessing the direct map region of the virtual address space (depends on the hypervisor's configuration).
 By default, on Intel/AMD with 4-level paging, this region starts at 0xFFFFC00000000000.
 An extension can access any physical address by simply adding 0xFFFFC00000000000 to the physical address and dereferencing the resulting value.
 When a VM is destroyed, all physical memory maps associated with that VM will be removed.
+The direct map is also where page and huge page allocations are mapped, providing an extension with a simple means for performing a virtual address to physical address (and vice versa) translations.

 ### 2.14.1. bf_mem_op_alloc_page, OP=0x7, IDX=0x0

-bf_mem_op_alloc_page allocates a page.
-When allocating a page, the extension should keep in mind the following:
+bf_mem_op_alloc_page allocates a page, and maps this page into the direct map of the VM.
-- Virtual address to physical address conversions require a page walk, so they are slow.
-- The microkernel does not support physical address to virtual address conversions.
-- bf_mem_op_free_page is optional and if implemented, may be slow.

 **Input:**
 | Register Name | Bits | Description |